alightedlamp/atx-burgers/README.md

 # Burger Town

-Burger Town enables anyone to add a burger and corresponding restaurant they would like to eat.
+Burger Town lets you track burgers you want to eat and the restaurants where you can eat them.
 Data is stored in a MySQL database.

 ## Objective